 Bats are the most dangerous animals known to harbor the most dangerous human killer viruses.
 From Ebola to rabies, they generally store any variety of deadly organisms that are harmful to human beings.
 Another virus that seems not to affect any other animal other than humans has been identified by experts.
 Through these research findings, reasons why some virus causes deadly diseases can be identified.

 The recent disease-causing organism is called cedar virus a name of one of queen’s land town in Australia after its discovery in the year 2009 .the virus was discovered it in bats urine while in their research for the Hendra virus.
 Another killer virus that kills any human and animal it infects is the Nipah virus.
 These killer characteristics make them among the deadliest viruses ever known.
 Guinea pigs and ferrets were found to be vulnerable to the microorganism cedar according to the report by the experts while in the examination room —antigens were produced by the animals to counter the infections and they did not succumb to the infections.
-I recommend buying from https://kamagrad.com/, although the number of fakes is huge, so do your research before making a decision.
-Thanks Kamagra and this site for my reliable strength!
+I recommend buying brand and generic medications at kammd.com online drugstore only, because the number of fakes is huge, so do your research before making a decision.
+Thanks this medication and this site for my reliable strength!
 Moreover, human s have not been proved to be affected by this virus after the genes of cedar virus were analyzed; it was determined that this disease-causing organism is henipavirus with outstanding distinction.

 However, the microorganism cedar does not produce the v-proteins like the other henipavirus.
 This protein strengthens the Nipah and Hendra microorganisms, making them resistant to body immunity and thus become stronger and lethal.
 Striking a comparison between the weakest and the strongest henipavirus, “it is possible to identify why Hendra is that lethal.”
 Glen marsh a virus expert from Geelong in the department of animal health.
 Together with his fellow experts in this field, their research outcomes are to be posted online in the site of the PLoS pathogen today.